03 August 2022

-SINGAPORE, AUGUST 4th 2022 – Linesight, a global construction consultancy firm, has released new data showing relative increases in commodity prices for the second quarter of 2022, but indicating signs of easing for the remainder of the year.
+SINGAPORE, 4 AUGUST 2022 – Linesight, a global construction consultancy firm, has released new data showing relative increases in commodity prices for the second quarter of 2022, but indicating signs of easing for the remainder of the year.
 Material prices in the construction industry are expected to continue to be affected as a result of geopolitical instability, although any price increases for the remainder of 2022 are predicted to be modest.
-A tight labour market also continues to impact Singapore’s build costs in 2022, but modular construction has received more governmental support to bring more efficiencies to the sector and alleviate the resourcing strain on construction firms.
+A tight labor market also continues to impact Singapore’s build costs in 2022, but modular construction has received more governmental support to bring more efficiencies to the sector and alleviate the resourcing strain on construction firms.
 The findings are part of Linesight’s Q2 2022 Singapore Commodity Report.

-Prices for key materials in Singapore’s construction industry, such as steel and concrete, are projected to stabilise for the remainder of this year, having soared in the first quarter amid supply disruptions stemming from the Russia-Ukraine conflict, coupled with high energy and shipping costs.
+Prices for key materials in Singapore’s construction industry, such as steel and concrete, are projected to stabilize for the remainder of this year, having soared in the first quarter amid supply disruptions stemming from the Russia-Ukraine conflict, coupled with high energy and shipping costs.
 Steel rebar and flat steel prices are projected to increase by 1.5% from Q2 to Q3 2022, while concrete prices are expected to see a +1.1% change between these quarters.

 With COVID-19 lockdowns in China constraining demand, copper prices have since fallen back after an upward trend earlier this year.
 Linesight expects copper prices to continue to fluctuate, with a -13% change anticipated from Q2 to Q3 2022, although investments in the electric vehicle (EV) and renewable energy sectors will strengthen underlying demand in the longer term.

 Michael Murphy, Director at Linesight Singapore, said: